What training does Redbridge Local Safeguarding Children Board offer?

 Who facilitates the training?

 The training courses are facilitated by a variety of individual trainers, some are employed by the various partner agencies within the LSCB and others are independent and private training organisations.
-All training providers go through an approval process and courses are routinely observed for quality assurance purposes.
+All training providers go through an approval process and courses are routinely independently observed for quality assurance purposes.